-The WMG Water Harvesting Design Certification course provides professionals, educators, and community organizers with comprehensive instruction in water-harvesting systems design and construction.
+The Water Harvesting Design Certification course provides professionals, educators, and community organizers with comprehensive instruction in water harvesting systems design and construction.

-In WMG's Water Harvesting Design Certification course you will receive the highest quality and greatest depth of training in integrative water harvesting offered in the nation.
-Through a unique combination of hands-on and classroom instruction the course provides a thorough, on-the-ground understanding of the core principles and adaptive practices which can be applied in a range of climates and human contexts.
+In our Water Harvesting Design Certification course, you will receive the highest quality and greatest depth of training in integrative water harvesting offered in the nation.
+Through a unique combination of hands-on and classroom instruction, the course provides a thorough, on-the-ground understanding of the core principles and adaptive practices which can be applied in a range of climates and human contexts.

 The curriculum provides detailed instruction on water-harvesting systems, planning, design, and installation for retrofitting urban areas.
 The course includes: